2024 Solar Incentives Guide for Gatesville, TX - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a predetermined percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC provides you with a tax credit for a specific percentage of your solar system's cost.

 State & Local Solar Incentives